The Pyramid Scheme: An Egyptophile’s Wandering Through the Obelisks and Oddities of Paris

 Exit Through the Gift Shop (and Existentialism)

 Being an Egyptophile in Paris is like chasing shadows with a sunlamp—everything is a reflection of something older, somewhere warmer.
-The city wears its Egyptomania like a vintage silk scarf: chic, mysterious, slightly faded, and tied just so.
+The city wears its Egyptomania like a vintage silk scarf: chic, mysterious, slightly faded.

-So I walk.
 Through streets named for lost battles and forgotten gods.
 Past metro stations echoing with the hum of modernity and the whisper of mummified dreams.
-I sip a matcha latte at Kitsune, this one is much more to my taste.
-I walk further back througth the gardens.
+I sip a matcha latte at Kitsune; this one is much more to my taste.
+I walk further back through the gardens.
 I see a sphinx and smile

 Kommentare